 A small business, however, normally passes through five stages before becoming a successful enterprise.

-We’ll go through each of these phases and consider how they can aid in the expansion of your company in this article.
+We’ll go through each of these phases and consider how they can aid in expanding your company in this article.

 What are the 5 Stages That Help Your Small Business Growth?